 Le Soleil is a French immersion child care facility open to children from infancy to preschool age.
-We take great care to provide a developmentally-appropriate atmosphere and activities for your child, in a setting that uses at least 90% French.
+We take great care to provide a developmentally-appropriate atmosphere and activities for your child, in a setting that uses nearly 100% French.
 Research shows that proficiently-bilingual children have better outcomes in many areas of cognitive development when compared to their monolingual counterparts, and our goal at Le Soleil is to unleash your child's potential!

 Le Soleil staff is trained to use ASL, or rather a simplified version of American Sign Language, to help your child understand language even earlier and to transition from the language they speak at home with you to the language they use in child care.
 We highly encourage the use of some ASL at home, as well, since it supports the common symbolic nature of your home language and French!
 Babies have been shown to use sign language at much younger ages than they are able to produce speech, which makes it easier to communicate with your young child and understand their needs, regardless of the bilingual support.